On Topology of Compact Hessian Manifolds: Classification in Low Dimensions

-\begin{remark} The example above is consistent with the results established earlier.
-As predicted by Theorem\ref{Tischler}, for a closed orientable surface $\Sigma_g$ of genus $g>1$, the mapping torus $M_\varphi$ of a periodic mapping class $[\varphi]\in\operatorname{Mod}(\Sigma_g)$ is indeed a fiber bundle over $\mathbb{S}^1$.
-The fundamental group of $M_\varphi$ is a semidirect product of $\mathbb{Z}$ and $\pi_1(\Sigma_g)$, which is indeed infinite and torsion free, as stated in Proposition\ref{infty_pi_1} and Proposition\ref{torsion_free}. \end{remark}
+The examples constructed above are consistent with the results established earlier.
+As predicted by Theorem~\ref{Tischler}, for a closed orientable surface $\Sigma_g$ of genus $g\geq1$, the mapping torus $M_\varphi$ of a periodic mapping class $[\varphi]\in\operatorname{Mod}(\Sigma_g)$ is indeed a fiber bundle over $\mathbb{S}^1$.
+The fundamental group of $M_\varphi$ is a semidirect product of $\mathbb{Z}$ and $\pi_1(\Sigma_g)$, which is indeed infinite and torsion free, as stated in Corollary~\ref{infty_pi_1} and Proposition~\ref{torsion_free}.

-\begin{remark} It is obvious that the product of two Hessian manifolds is naturally a Hessian manifold.
-However, the converse statement is far from being correct, as in the example above, the product of the circle $\mathbb{S}^1$ and a closed orientable surface $\Sigma_g$ of genus $g>1$ admits an affine structure, but $\Sigma_g$ itself does not admit any affine structure if $g\neq1$ by the proof of Chern's conjecture in dimension two.